 A development of writing skills for various media and combinations, including dance, show and jazz music.
 Students explore the latest techniques in electronics, serial and experimental techniques.
 Prerequisite: JC0004 or the equivalent.

-JC1811 Studio Techniques 1: Introduction to MIDI Sequencing Studio sequencing using Macintosh-based systems.
-Creative application of synthesizers and MIDI systems to contemporary jazz, commercial music and classical music.
-Principles of audio engineering, multi-track recording, mixing, and sampling are discussed.
-Independent lab time is provided for hands-on practice in MIDI composition and recording techniques.
+JC1811 Studio Techniques 1: Introduction to MIDI Sequencing Studio hands-on practice in MIDI composition and recording techniques.
 Exposure to current popular synthesizers and software.

 2 hrs weekly/2 credits/Fall semester Mr. Sussman